-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Mozambique while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our solution enables customers to run payroll in Mozambique while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Mozambique.

 Mozambique is located in Southeastern Africa on the Indian Ocean and across the Mozambique channel from Madagascar.
 The population of 25 million speak many indigenous languages, but Portuguese is the official language.